The Tabernacle, Machynlleth

 The Tabernacle (Y Tabernacl) is a centre for the performing arts in Machynlleth, Powys, Wales.
 It is located in a former Wesleyan chapel, which was converted in the mid-1980s and opened as a performing arts space in 1986.
-Since then the Museum of Modern Art has grown up alongside it, with six exhibition spaces.
+Since then, the Museum of Modern Art has grown alongside it, with six exhibition spaces.

-The Tabernacle' Auditorium seats 350 people and regularly hosts chamber and choral music, drama, lectures and conferences.
+The Tabernacle's auditorium seats 350 people and regularly hosts chamber and choral music, drama, lectures and conferences.
 It also has translation booths, a grand piano, recording facilities and a cinema screen.
 There is a bar in the foyer.
 There are music teaching rooms and an art studio in Ty Llyfnant.
-The Green Room doubles as a Language Laboratory where Lifelong learning classes are held.
+The green room doubles as a language laboratory where lifelong learning classes are held.

-The Machynlleth Festival takes place in the Auditorium in late August every year.
+The Machynlleth Festival takes place in the auditorium annually in late August.

-Since acquiring accreditation from the Museums, Archives and Libraries Division of the Welsh Government in 2016, the Trust owning the Tabernacle is now known as "MOMA Machynlleth".
+Since acquiring accreditation from the Museums, Archives and Libraries Division of the Welsh Government in 2016, the Trust owning the Tabernacle is known as "MOMA Machynlleth".